bit-broker/website/content/en/docs/contributor/records.md

 ### Sessions

 Sessions are used by the Contribution API to manage inbound data coming from the community of data connectors.
-Sessions allow the connectors to contribute entity instance records in well defined ways, which are respectful of the state management of the source data store.
+Sessions allow the connectors to contribute entity instance records in well-defined ways, which are respectful of the state management of the source data store.

 BitBroker supports three types of sessions: _stream_, _accrue_ and _replace_.
 Each one provides for different update and delete contexts.